 Welcome to Week 3 of the Fall One Room Challenge.
 I am tackling our family living room and this week the project is a coffee table DIY!
 You can check out the living room plan here.

-The DIY Pallet Coffee Table Reveal
+The Ugly Coffee Table

 “Jane, what on earth happened to your coffee table?
 I know your kids can be mischievous but don’t tell me, they got to the coffee table?”